 - Sake: Another popular ingredient in Japanese cuisine.
 You can substitute Chinese cooking wine.

-How To Make Unagi Sauce At Home (Step-By-Step Instructions With Photos)
+How to Make Unagi Sauce at Home

 1. Add the mirin, sugar, and sake to a saucepan over medium heat.